Rational points on elliptic K3 surfaces of quadratic twist type: The condition

 \subsection{Remarks on simultaneous non-vanishing}

 Let $j_{E_1}$ (resp. $j_{E_2}$) be the $j$-invariant of $E_1$ (resp. $E_2$).
 The following result had been discovered by Kuwata-Wang \cite[Theorem 5]{K-W} over $\BQ$ by making use of the existence of a rational curve on $\Kum(E_1\times E_2)$.
-We present a different proof based on Theorem \ref{thm:HP}. \begin{corollary} Assume that $\deg f=\deg g=3$ and that $(j_{E_1},j_{E_2})\neq(0,0)$ or $(1728,1728)$.
-Then \eqref{eq:bothrankpos} holds for infinitely many classes $[C]\in\kmodksq$. \end{corollary} \begin{proof} The assumption fits into Kuwata-Wang's result \cite[Theorem 1]{K-W}.
+We present a different proof based on Theorem \ref{thm:HP} and work of Demeio \cite{Demeio}. \begin{corollary} Assume that $\deg f=\deg g=3$ and that $(j_{E_1},j_{E_2})\neq(0,0)$ or $(1728,1728)$.
+Then \eqref{eq:bothrankpos} holds for $\Kum(E_1\times E_2)$ with infinitely many classes $[C]\in\kmodksq$. \end{corollary} \begin{proof} The assumption fits into Kuwata-Wang's result \cite[Theorem 1]{K-W}.
 We briefly explain here how their method (stated over $\BQ$) can deduce that the rational points over $k$ an arbitrary number field are Zariski dense on $\Kum(E_1\times E_2)$.
 Indeed, after the base change $\zeta:\BP_k^1\to\BP_k^1,Y\mapsto Y^6$, we obtain a non-torsion section (the notation $\sigma_1$ in \cite[p.
 116]{K-W}) with respect to the new elliptic fibration $\CS\times_{\zeta,\BP_k^1}\BP_k^1\to\BP_k^1$ in coordinate $Y$.
 Therefore by Silverman's specialization theorem \cite{Silverman2}, almost all fibres have positive Mordell-Weil rank, whence the Zariski density (even the density in real topology if $k=\BQ$) holds.
 By Demeio's theorem \cite[Proposition 4.4]{Demeio}, the surface $\Kum(E_1\times E_2)$ verifies (HP) over $k$.
 The assertion now follows from Theorem \ref{thm:HP} (2). \end{proof}

-It would be interesting to compare with analytic approaches to this simultaneous non-vanishing condition.
-The recent result of Petrow \cite[Theorem 2.2]{Petrow} studies simultaneous non-vanishing at the central value of derivatives of $L$-functions attached to two modular forms.
-Conditionally on GRH and under some assumption on conductors and root numbers, there exist infinitely many square-free integers $C$ such that $\rank(E_1^C(\BQ))\rank(E_2^C(\BQ))=1$.
-See also a result Munshi \cite{Munshi} concerning simultaneous non-vanishing of $L$-functions at the central value, which has consequence in the whether $E_1^C$ and $E_2^C$ can have simultaneously rank zero.
+It would be interesting to compare with analytic approaches the condition \eqref{eq:bothrankpos}.
+A recent result of Petrow \cite[Theorem 2.2]{Petrow} studies simultaneous non-vanishing of derivatives of $L$-functions at the central value attached to two modular forms.
+He shows that, conditionally on GRH and under some assumption on conductors and root numbers, there exist infinitely many square-free integers $C$ such that $\rank(E_1^C(\BQ))\rank(E_2^C(\BQ))=1$.
+See also a result Munshi \cite{Munshi} concerning simultaneous non-vanishing of $L$-functions at the central value, which has consequence in the number of $[C]\in \BQ^*/\BQ^{*2}$ such that $E_1^C$ and $E_2^C$ have simultaneously rank zero.